-- A parent or student may appeal the out-of-school suspension decision of the principal to the Superintendent of Schools. - 2.
+- 1. A parent or student may appeal the out-of-school suspension decision of the principal to the Superintendent of Schools. - 2.
 An appeal must be submitted to the Superintendent of Schools, or designee, at 802 East Vilas, Guthrie, OK. - 3.
-If no appeal is received within five (5) calendar days by the parent or student, the principal's decision will be final. - The superintendent reserves the right to amend, rescind, or alter the length of suspension based on the findings of the investigation.
+If no appeal is received within five (5) calendar days from the parent or student, the principal's decision will be final. - 4.
+The Superintendent reserves the right to amend, rescind, or alter the length of suspension based on the findings of the investigation.